INESCTEC/predico-collabforecast/README.md

 It improves accuracy and robustness by **combining forecasts from multiple suppliers** using **ensemble methods**, rather than relying on a single model or vendor.
 Check the [Official Platform Website](https://predico.inesctec.pt) for more details.

+> [!NOTE]
+> Predico is currently being tested as an operational proof-of-concept for **Elia, Belgium's Electricity System Operator**.
+For more information about the project and its applications, please visit [Elia Innovation Press Release](https://innovation.eliagroup.eu/en/projects/predico-collaborative-forecasting-platform) or contact us directly (see Contacts section below).

 ---